Kyle Busch wins Atlanta Xfinity race for 2nd year in a row

 No one else was within 2 seconds of the front.

+The car will be taken to the Research & Development Center near Charlotte for further testing, with any penalties to be announced next week.
+The team could face a loss of points and a suspension for its crew chief.

+''Fantastic,'' Busch said sarcastically. ''I guess I'll have to figure out who I'm working with next week.''

-Before the 2016 race, Busch had five runner-up finishes, plus third- and fourth-place showings on the 1.54-mile trioval.
+Before the 2016 race, Busch had five runner-up finishes, plus third- and fourth-place showings on the 1.54-mile trioval south of Atlanta.

-''It took so long to get here to begin with,'' Busch said in Victory Lane. ''Now we've won two in a row.
+''It took so long to get here to begin with,'' he said in Victory Lane. ''Now we've won two in a row.
 That feels so good.''

 Keselowski won the first 40-lap stage, while Kevin Harvick took the next 40-lap phase.
 But it was Busch was leading at the end - a promising start to a busy weekend in Atlanta, where he was competing in all three of NASCAR's top series.